lowsky/deck-codecentric-reveal-template/graphql-0intro.md

 # Introduction

-* "My experience with a monolithic frontend web app..."
+ "My experience with a monolithic frontend web app..."
-* "Be creative, again!"
+ "Let's be creative, again!"